JonDemers/opcode-ssg/en/saas/file-transfer/file-sharing-automation-solution/index.md

 Embrace the power of file sharing automation.
 Integrate seamlessly, experience high-speed transfers, and enhance your client collaborations effortlessly.

-[Sign Up Now](#start-your-free-trial) for a free trial and revolutionize your file sharing with automation!
+[Sign Up Now](#start-your-demo-trial) for a demo trial and revolutionize your file sharing with automation!
 Trust our SaaS solution to be your partner in productivity and efficient client collaboration.

-{% include free-trial-en.md %}
+{% include demo-trial-en.md %}